kirillsemyonkin/buildpp/README.md

 cargo install --git https://github.com/kirillsemyonkin/buildpp
 ```

-If installed successfully, with a proper Rust setup, it should automatically appear in your `PATH`,
+If installed successfully, with a proper Rust setup, it should automatically appear in your `PATH`
-you can check it using the following command:
+environment variable, you can check if it works using the following command:

 ```sh
 buildpp --version
 ```

-If not working, try selecting installation path using Cargo's `--root ...` flag and adding that to
+If that command is not found, try selecting installation path using Cargo's `--root ...` flag and
-the `PATH` environment variable manually.
+adding that to the `PATH` environment variable manually.

 ## Usage

-Build++ requires a `build++.lsd` configuration and `src` directory.
-As projects build, they generate
+Build++ requires a `build++.lsd` configuration file and `src` directory.
+As projects build, they
-`cache` (dependencies) and `target` (output) directories, with `<version>/<profile>` structure.
+generate `cache` (dependencies) and `target` (output) directories, with a `.../<version>/<profile>`
+structure.

 Source directory has to contain either `main.cpp` file for `binary` projects and / or `lib.cpp` for
 static or shared library projects.
 This file will have to include all headers in your project.